Training for a 50 mile race

 I saw Randy again at Taylor’s landing, which is at mile 38.7.
 I was feeling much better and ready to tackle the miles that were left.
 The weather was getting colder, so he gave me an extra shirt to put in my pack in case I would need it later on.

 The rest of the race went by more quickly.
 Somewhere around Taylor’s Landing, I caught up to Interval Lady, who gets the prize for being the most cheerful person on the course.
 Or maybe she caught up with me, I don’t really know.
 She had a timer set on her tracking watch which would beep for each run/walk interval.
 She had both the run and walk intervals set pretty short, so she and I must have passed each other about a dozen times.
 This was her first ultra-marathon, and I’m sure she had to be suffering like the rest of us, but you wouldn’t have known it.
-You might have thought she was in the middle of a five-mile fun run.
+You might have thought she was in the middle of a leisurely five-mile fun run.
 She spent most of the time striking up conversations with other runners and offering words of encouragement.
 Occasionally she’d apologize to the rest of us for the beeping on her watch and for playing leap frog with the short run/walk intervals.
 She was pretty sure she was annoying everybody, but I don’t think anybody was bothered by it.
 Her upbeat attitude helped the time pass for the rest of us.
 Update: Interval Lady has been identified – Click to view her profile on Instagram.

 Before I knew it, I saw a familiar sight to my left.
 Dam 4!
 It was time to bid farewell to the tow path.
 The last 8 miles would be on paved roads.
 My body was tired, but mentally I was feeling pretty good at this point.
 I made a quick stop at the porta john and then sent a text to my wife, Crystal to let her know where I was at and gave her an ETA of 5 o’clock.
 After having been on dirt surfaces for most of the day, the pavement felt hard on the feet.
 Within a couple of miles, my right foot developed a sharp pain.
 It wasn’t terrible, but just enough that it made it hard to maintain my normal pace.
-At mile 5 I texted Crystal and told her I had slowed and it would be 5:15.
+With 5 miles still to go, I texted Crystal and told her I had slowed and it would be 5:15.
 But soon after, the pain subsided and then left completely, so my pace picked up again.

 Somewhere close to the last mile I ran into two people along the course wearing bacon costumes.
 I had seen them someplace earlier in the race as well.
 They had a frying pan and were offering bacon to the runners.
 For the record, bacon tastes pretty good after 49 miles and 10 hours on your feet.